BethW83/Animal-Adoption-Capstone/README.md

 * Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).
 * How were data insights communicated to technical and non-technical audiences?
 * Explain how the dashboard was designed to communicate complex data insights to different audiences.

+## Conclusions

+Hypothesis 1: the alternate hypothesis is correct: Younger animals are more likely to be adopted.

 ## Unfixed Bugs
 * Please mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation are not valid reasons to leave bugs unfixed.